-This six part educational series will begin by laying the foundation for theory about regenerative agriculture, then we will focus on connecting theory with practices in-the-field, and conclude with examples of farms that have successfully implemented these principles.
+This six part educational series presented by Our Family Farms began in April by laying the foundation of the theory about regenerative agriculture, then focused on connecting theory with practices in-the-field including several field trips to examples of farms that have successfully implemented these principles.
+It ended in October with our capstone presentation with Ray Archuleta.

 SESSION 1: Featuring Dr. Ray Seidler, retired EPA scientist